harshitpaunikar1/lead-management-product-launch/.github/project-buildup-history.md

 - Task summary: Late-night fix: pushed a config tweak after noticing the wrong default param was being used.
 - Deliverable: One of those satisfying small wins.
+## 2023-02-14 - Day 8: Styling

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to apply layout, spacing, color, and typography until the project reads clearly, then cleaned up whatever looked confusing or weak from the earlier days.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+A good chunk of the day went into making the flow feel believable from a user point of view.
+- Deliverable: Ended the day with usable UI in hand, plus a few side notes on what still needed fixing later.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.